 We then visited Diamond Beach just over the road from the Lagoon (Free to visit), the ice which melts from the glacier breaks away in beautiful clear chunks and is washed into the sea and then washes onto the black sand shores here.
 The ice settles on the sand and sits here for weeks.
 It is free to visit and has a large free carpark!

-That evening we made the drive to Vik which is a small town in the south of Iceland, we took in some of the scenery and grabbed some supplies (mainly food as we were hungry from a long day).
+That evening we made the drive to Vik which is a small town in south Iceland, we took in some of the scenery and grabbed some supplies (mainly food as we were hungry from a long day).

 We made a quick stop at Vik church to take in some of the breathtaking coastal views before heading to our accommodation for the evening just north of the town.